coder-fanjun/A-B_problem/README.md

 # A-B_problem
-- some not good codes.
+- some not so good codes.